google/wuffs/doc/std/image-decoders.md

 frame's header.
 Similarly, you can call only `decode_frame` N times, without calling `decode_image_config` or `decode_frame_config`, if you already know metadata like N and each frame's rectangle bounds by some other means (e.g. this is a first party, statically known image).
+The [Image Decoders Call Sequence](./image-decoders-call-sequence.md) document has more implementation information.

 Specifically, starting with an unknown (but re-windable) animated image, if you want to just find N (i.e. count the number of frames), you can loop calling